 Admire the autumn colours on a morning visit to the historic alpine village of Stowe, a year-round destination for outdoor enthusiasts, and the perfect place to watch the leaves change colour in the fall.
 Travel past the Green Mountains to charming Montpelier, the smallest state capital in America.
 Here you’ll tour Morse Maple Sugar Farm to see how maple syrup is made, and visit the state's capital building.
 B

 Day 7 Killington to North Conway

-This morning, cross from the Green Mountains to the White Mountains as you head into New Hampshire.
+This morning, cross from the Green Mountains to the White Mountains as you head into New Hampshire (158 miles, three hours).
 Travel along the dramatic Franconia Notch mountain pass before entering the scenic byway known locally as "The Kanc", both of which boast incredible fall foliage.
 We’ll pause for photo opportunities en route.

-Arrive in North Conway where you stay for three nights at the locally rated 3-star Red Jacket Mountain View Resort (3Q+), set on the edge of the White Mountain National Forest.
+Arrive in North Conway where you stay for three nights at the 3-star Red Jacket Mountain View Resort (3Q+), set on the edge of the White Mountain National Forest.
 B

 Day 8 North Conway

 Today’s excursion takes you into to the White Mountains of New Hampshire, where, at this time of year, blazing red, burnt orange and vibrant yellow autumn foliage stretches out in every direction.
 You'll pass by the tallest peak in the north-east, Mount Washington, as you journey through Crawford Notch State Park and stop off at Silver Cascade waterfall, which twists, turns and cascades 4,000 feet down the side of Mount Jackson.
 B

 Day 9 North Conway